Great white sharks wash up on Bowentown Beach, one found in set net - NZ Herald

 "Unfortunately, sharks do sometimes get caught in set nets."

-The MPI spokesman said DOC was the lead agency in this case but would work with MPI as the enquiry continues.
+The MPI spokesman said DoC was the lead agency in this case but would work with MPI as the inquiry continues.

 Great whites are protected under the Wildlife Act 1953.
 This means it is illegal to hunt, kill or otherwise harm them.